tgs-guru/contracts-on-flow/README.md

-# contracts-on-flow
+# Core contracts for TGS on Flow

-The contracts for TGS on flow
+Here is the core contracts for TGS on Flow.

+## How to use (for Developement)

+TBD